SmashCodeJJ/CIS5810_FinalProject/PROJECT_PROPOSAL.md

 ## Conclusion

 This project successfully establishes a baseline face swapping system and presents a realistic path toward real-time performance through systematic optimization.
-With the foundation completed (Week 1) and a detailed implementation plan for real-time enhancement (Weeks 2-4), we are positioned to achieve our primary goal of 15-18 FPS face swapping with additional improvements in lighting robustness and non-frontal angle support.
+With the foundation completed (Week 1) and a detailed implementation plan spanning 6 weeks (Oct 26 - Dec 4), we are positioned to achieve our primary goal of 15-18 FPS face swapping with additional improvements in lighting robustness and non-frontal angle support.

 The hybrid approach balances ambitious goals with realistic constraints, ensuring delivery of core features while leaving room for bonus functionality.
 The combination of proven optimization techniques (face tracking, caching, lighting correction) with comprehensive documentation and testing ensures both technical success and educational value for the CIS5810 course objectives.